Necedah Shrine

-Necedah Shrine, officially the Queen of the Holy Rosary, Mediatrix of Peace Shrine, is a Marian shrine located in Necedah, Wisconsin.
-On November 12, 1949, Mary Ann Van Hoof (1909–1984) reported receiving a vision from the Blessed Virgin Mary.
-She claimed that in subsequent visions she was told to "bring the truth to people" through prayer and the rosary.
-The Roman Catholic Church investigated and found the reported visions and other phenomena indisputably faked, and when Van Hoof and her followers refused to desist, put her under interdict.
-Van Hoof and her followers then left the Roman Catholic Church and joined themselves to the Old Catholic movement.
+Necedah Shrine, officially known as the Queen of the Holy Rosary, Mediatrix of Peace Shrine, is a Marian shrine located in Necedah, Wisconsin.
+On November 12, 1949, creator of the shrine, Mary Ann Van Hoof (1909–1984) reported receiving a vision from the Virgin Mary.
+She claimed that in subsequent visions she was told to "bring the truth to people" through prayer and the Rosary.
+Van Hoof later created a small shrine at where she supposedly saw the Virgin Mary, which grew into the modern-day Necedah Shrine.
+The Roman Catholic Church investigated and found the reported visions and other phenomena faked, and when Van Hoof and her followers refused to desist in their worship at the Necedah Shrine, put them under interdict.
+Van Hoof and the shrine's followers then left the Roman Catholic Church and joined themselves to the Old Catholic movement.

-Visions
+The shrine has accumulated various controversies over time, including a shrine-related shooting, various allegations of pedophilia, an alleged connection to a failed recall election in Wisconsin and inadequate medical practices at a shrine-ran orphanage.

-Van Hoof reported that she received nine visions between November 12, 1949 and October 7, 1950, mostly in her own back yard.
-Pilgrims reportedly saw Van Hoof in a state of religious ecstasy.
-Her messages were recorded on a tape recorder, and written in long hand by at least two people.
-Some were repeated word for word, other paraphrased; 100,000 people attended the vision on August 15, 1950, and witness accounts vary significantly.
+Mary Ann Van Hoof

-In 1956, Van Hoof claimed to have been made aware of certain revelations made by the Madonna to George Washington concerning various trials his country would experience.
-Van Hoof also claimed the ability to interpret these revelations.
+Mary Ann Van Hoof was born in 1909 and raised in Philadelphia, where she was baptized as a Catholic but not raised in the church.
+Her mother was a spiritualist.
+Van Hoof moved to Wisconsin at age 21 to pursue a job as a housekeeper, and married her employer, Godfred "Fred" Van Hoof, four months later.
+The two worked as sharecroppers.

-Van Hoof said that she suffered the Passion of Our Lord on the Fridays of Advent and Lent.
+History